Why the Biggest Businesses Are Ditching Fax Machines: The Economics of Online Fax

 The industries that fax the most are the same ones that benefit the most from switching.

 Government: The IRS, state agencies, and local offices still accept and sometimes require fax.
-Online fax services handle government fax numbers and provide delivery receipts that satisfy filing requirements.
+Online fax services can send to government fax numbers and provide a transmission status.
+The receiving agency's instructions control what satisfies a filing requirement.

 The Bottom Line